AcademySoftwareFoundation/openexr/CONTRIBUTING.md

       - Choose a proposed release date at least several days in advance.

-   e.
+   f.
 If there are any public CVE's, reference them in
       [SECURITY.md](SECURITY.md).

-   f.
+   g.
 Submit the PR for others to review.
 The PR should go *to the
       release branch, not ``main``*, obviously.

-   g.
+   h.
 After others have had a chance to sanity-check the changes,
       merge the PR *with "rebase and merge"*.
 Unlike with the usual PR's merged to main, it is essential to retain the individual commits on the release branch.
 That way, the release branch commit history retains the details of the changes.

-   h.
+   i.
 If further fixes come in that need to go into the release, push
       them to the PR branch.
 It's not absolutely essential that all changes to the release branch go in via a PR.
 The PR is simply a convient forum for publicly discussing and reviewing the